Oscar-Santos/Virtual_OpenAI_Chatbot/README.md

 - Then click on `+ Create new secret key`
 - Now, copy your `API key` and your `Organization Key`

-## Once you have obtained your OpenAI API key:🟣
+## Once you have obtained your OpenAI API key: 🟢

 - Please return to the App and open your preferred editor (e.g., `VS Code`, `Atom`, etc.) from the Virtual_OpenAI_Chatbot directory.
 - Open the `server.js` file.